cseanburns/journal-issues/manuscript.md

 Because many journals,
-especially those that continue to print hard copy, try to have it both ways (print and digital workflows), the result is overcomplicated searching.
+especially those that continue to print hard copy, try to have it both ways (print and digital workflows), the result is over complicated searching.
 This kind of complication is strictly the result of cross-walking a print-based workflow onto a digital-based workflow.